lukemayo42/WRUV/README.md

 - Archives Screen: A catalog of previous shows hosted on WRUV that are available to listen back to.
 - Account Screen: Displays the user's account info: chatName and email.

+### Package Dependencies
+Our app requires the FirebaseCore, FirebaseAuth, and FirebaseFirestore packages contained within the Firebase iOS SDK repository.

 ### Bugs and Known Issues
+There are no known bugs at this time.